MiguelSperle/Teach-Crafter/README.md

     <b>
         Summarizing, The Teach Crafter is a back-end application designed to manage online courses efficiently.
         It provides features for creating and managing courses, user enrollment, handling user authentication, a cron job that runs periodically, and more.
-The system has been equipped with unit testing to ensure the reliability and performance of its features and supports integration with front-end interfaces.
+The system has been equipped with unit testing and integration testing to ensure the reliability and performance of its features and supports integration with front-end interfaces.
     </b>
 </p>